-Satisfaction among employees in organisations that have implemented ERP is mainly positive, with a notable minority (10%) either being “dissatisfied” or “very dissatisfied” with their new systems.
+Satisfaction among employees in organizations that have implemented ERP is mainly positive, with a notable minority (10%) either being “dissatisfied” or “very dissatisfied” with their new systems.

 Operational efficiency is the most evident benefit of ERP implementation, with 97% reporting benefits to their operations thanks to their new system.
 Closely following, 86% stated better reporting and visibility, and 68% noted increased growth and competitiveness.

-88% of organisations believe the ERP implementation helped them to succeed.
+88% of organizations believe the ERP implementation helped them to succeed.